-The Company is exposed to foreign exchange risk principally via non-GBP inter-company loans to and from non-UK subsidiaries and Medium Term Notes (MTNs) issued in currencies other than GBP.
+The Company is exposed to foreign exchange risk principally via non-GBP inter-company loans to and from non-UK subsidiaries and Medium-Term Notes (MTNs) issued in currencies other than GBP.
 Where appropriate these are hedged via foreign currency derivatives and borrowings in matching currencies.
 The former are not formally designated as hedges and gains and losses on hedged items and hedged loans will naturally offset.
-Whereas MTNs are formally designated hedges, where the Company enters derivatives with matching notional values.
+Whereas MTNs are either formally designated hedges, where the Company enters derivatives with matching notional values or in economic relationships where the derivatives and MTNs naturally offset.